timniederhausen/gn/docs/reference.md

   versions of cflags* will be appended on the compiler command line after "cflags".

-  See also "asmflags" for flags for assembly-language files and "swiftflags" for swift files.
+  See also "asmflags" for flags for assembly-language files, "swiftflags" for swift files, and "rustflags" for Rust files.
 ```

 #### **Ordering of flags and values**